Adrilaw/MedusaPhisher/README.md

 5. Add option to choose either to use default port or custom.

-6. Added function to keep script running after capturing creds to enable user to continue testing.

-7. The generated phishing link will be displayed, along with its QR code for easy access.
+6. The generated phishing link will be displayed, along with its QR code for easy access.

 # Dependencies
 • PHP: Required for hosting the phishing pages locally.